 Peter was born and raised on St. Thomas, Virgin Islands and went on to win the first and only Olympic Medal for the US Virgin Islands in the 1988 Olympics in the Finn Class.
 Peter followed this into a professional sailing career that saw him win the Maxi World Championship, the 50’ World Cup, the Match Racing World Tour, and ultimately, the 2007 America’s Cup.
 Peter is now based again in the Virgin Islands and continues to sail professionally for various racing programs around the world.
 He served on the CSA Board in the 1980’s and 1990’s, and just recently completed three terms as President of the CSA.

-Treasurer: Pam Fuller – Tortola
+Secretary: Pam Fuller – Tortola

 Pam grew up sailing with her family on Long Island Sound and sailed on the Chesapeake Bay for the 25 years she lived in that area.
 Pam started volunteering on the Race Committee for the BVI Spring Regatta & Sailing Festival in 2003, and continues to be very actively involved with that event.
 Pam has a pan-Caribbean focus and has assisted with Race Committee work for the Grenada Sailing Festival, St. Maarten Heineken Regatta, St. Croix International Regatta and Antigua Sailing Week.
 Pam enjoys participating in the organisation of these events and finds it immensely gratifying to be part of making such events happen.